Get a Jump Start on the Project Display Board

 While parts of the science fair project display board cannot be completed until the project is over and the data has been analyzed, conclusions drawn, and thoughts on future research (or how the project went and what the student might do differently if she did it again) formulated, there are many steps a student can take to begin preparing the board even while the project is still underway.
 This can be especially helpful if the project is long (being conducted over a number of weeks), if there is a delay in getting materials, if a problem is encountered that puts the project temporarily on hold, or if the project was started late.

-Using teacher-provided guidelines for the project display board sections or the general diagram in the Science Buddies guide, students can prepare the headline and subheads for the board at any point in the process.
+Using teacher-provided guidelines for the project display board sections or the general diagram in the Science Fair Project Display Boards, students can prepare the headline and subheads for the board at any point in the process.
 Similarly, some of the overview, summary, and pre-testing sections can be typed up, printed out, and mounted on the board early in the process.

 Plan Your Board, and Follow the Plan!